Reggie Jackson

-Jackson led his teams to first place ten times over his 21-year baseball career and suffered only two losing seasons.
+Jackson led his teams to first place eleven times over his 21-year baseball career and had only two losing seasons.

-Early years
+Early life

-Jackson was born in the Wyncote neighborhood of Cheltenham Township, just north of Philadelphia, Pennsylvania.
+Reginald Martinez Jackson was born on May 18, 1946, in the Wyncote neighborhood of Cheltenham Township, Pennsylvania, just north of Philadelphia.
 His father, Martinez Jackson, who was half Puerto Rican, worked as a tailor and was a former second baseman with the Newark Eagles of Negro league baseball.
 He was the youngest of his mother Clara's four children.
 He also had two half-siblings from his father's first marriage.
-His parents divorced when he was four; his mother took four of his siblings with her, while his father took Jackson and one of the siblings from his first marriage, though one sibling later returned to Wyncote.
-Martinez Jackson was a single father, and theirs was one of the few black families in Wyncote.
+His parents divorced when he was six; his mother took three of his siblings with her, while his father took two of Jackson's siblings from his first marriage, though one sibling later returned to Wyncote.
+Martinez Jackson was a single father, and theirs was one of the few Black families in Wyncote.

 Jackson graduated from Cheltenham High School in 1964, where he excelled in football, basketball, baseball, and track and field.
 A tailback in football, he injured his knee in an early season game in his junior year in the fall of 1962.
 He was told by the doctors he was never to play football again, but Jackson returned for the final game of the season.
 In that game, Jackson fractured five cervical vertebrae, which caused him to spend six weeks in the hospital and another month in a neck cast.
 Doctors told Jackson that he might never walk again, let alone play football, but Jackson defied the odds again.
 On the baseball team, he batted .550 and threw several no-hitters.
-In the middle of his senior year, Jackson's father was arrested for bootlegging and was sentenced to six months in jail.
+In the middle of Jackson's senior year, his father was arrested for bootlegging and was sentenced to six months in jail.